In the game of crypto, how do you become a winner?

 Squiggly and BREAD's viewpoints, who is right?

-The beauty of cryptocurrency is that there are always people who join new trends without thorough investigation, and as long as you do a little basic research, you have the chance to profit.
+The beauty of cryptocurrency is that there are always some people who join new trends without thorough investigation, and as long as you do a little basic research, you have the chance to profit.

 Cryptographic technology becomes more interesting and complex here: there are multiple layers, roles, and strategies to choose from.
 You can also opt for side quests if you wish.